radiantlogic-v8/documentation-new/home-pages/index.md

   > Learn about the components and capabilities that comprise the RadiantOne Identity Data Management architecture.

   > [Admin Tools](introduction/admin-tools-overview)
   > Learn about the two main administration tools used in Identity Data Management: The Environment Operations Center and the Main Control Panel.
+The Environment Operations Center is only available with SaaS deployments.

   > [Concepts](introduction/concepts)
   > Learn the concepts related to configuring Identity Data Management.